What is a dismissal without prejudice?

 Michigan Criminal Defense Attorney

-There are specialized rules, laws, statutes, and regulations in criminal cases.
+Criminal cases have specialized rules, laws, statutes, and regulations.
 If you are charged with a crime or being investigated for a crime, it is essential that you have a criminal law specialist represent you and protect you against the government.
 Motion to Dismiss the charges against you may be appropriate in your state or federal criminal case.
-A top criminal lawyer would be able to provide a free consultation for you and discuss the potential of a motion to dismiss the charges in your case.
+A top criminal lawyer would be able to provide a free consultation for you and discuss the potential of a motion for dismissal with or without prejudice in your case.
 At the law firm of LEWIS & DICKSTEIN, P.L.L.C., our attorneys have decades of legal experience in criminal defense.
+Call us or click this link for a free consultation.
+We will find a way to help you!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.